Atrial Septal Defect

 Canadian Heart and Stroke Foundation http://www.heartandstroke.com

-Antibiotic prophylaxis.
+Antibiotic prophylaxis for heart patients.
 American Dental Association's MouthHealthy.org website.
-Available at: http://www.mouthhealthy.org/en/az-topics/p/Premedication-or-Antibiotics.aspx.
-Accessed July 11, 2013.
+Available at: http://www.mouthhealthy.org/en/az-topics/a/Premedication-or-Antibiotics.
+Accessed June 29, 2015.

 - Reviewer: Michael J. Fucci, DO; Michael Woods, MD